flairNLP/flair/resources/docs/TUTORIAL_TRAINING_OVERVIEW.md

-# Tutorial 4: Tagging your own Models
+# Tutorial 4: Training your own Models

 This tutorial shows you how to train your own NLP models with Flair.